Checklist: How to Make Employees Feel Appreciated

 Most employers understand the value of employee engagement and retention.
 As such, employee recognition programs are standard across almost every workplace.
 However, the effectiveness of these programs is open to question.

 Employee appreciation programs are supposed to make staff feel valued.
 But all too often, they are implemented in a way that is somewhat procedural and impersonal.
-Or worse still, employee contributions are recognised but so far down the line that they feel meaningless.
+Or worse still, employee contributions are recognized but so far down the line that they feel meaningless.

-Even recognition programs that have a degree of personalisation can run into problems.
+Even recognition programs that have a degree of personalization can run into problems.
 Frequently, the same few names are awarded, leaving other team employees feeling left out.
 Often this will have a net negative effect on employee motivation.

 Finding ways to make more of your employees feel appreciated is essential.
 It can have a big impact on employee satisfaction and motivation.
 There is no lack of research to prove this.